epifaniarango/popgen_with_epi/README.md

 ```
 ## 2. Local ancestry inference with RFMIX v1.5.4

-As we wanted to differentiate the American ancestry fragments from the African and European ones, we had to provide the software with three proxies for each population.The two reference panels for African and European admixture included the Yoruba and Spanish individuals.
-For the American panel, we selected “unadmixed” American individuals that were established with the following criteria:
+As we wanted to differentiate the American ancestry fragments from the African and European ones, we had to provide the software with three proxies for each population.
+The two reference panels for African and European admixture included the Yoruba and Spanish individuals.
+For the American panel, we selected "unadmixed" American individuals that were established with the following criteria:

 ***1)*** not having African or European ancestry (according to K=8 Admixture and the run with the highest likelihood, 0.999 American ancestry)
 ***2)*** being non-significant for the statistics f4(Unadmixed American Population, Target Individual, Han, San) for Unadmixed American Populations being Karitiana, Mixe, and Xavante, populations, usually chosen to represent unadmixed Native American populations (7, 8).